softwaremill/odelay/README.md

 ### primitives

-Odelay attempts to separate execution from interface by defining two primitives:
+Odelay separates execution from interface by defining two primitives:

 * an `odelay.Timer`, which defers task execution
 * an `odelay.Delay`, which represents a delayed operation.

-A delayed operation requires a [FiniteDuration][fd] and some arbitrary block of code to execute after that delay.
+A delayed operation requires a [FiniteDuration][fd] and some arbitrary block of code which will execute after that duration.

 Typical usage is as follows.